Run Up The Highlands Tour

 £940pp based on 2 sharing.
 Single supp = £120pp.
 Please note that the single supplement is applicable if you are booking for one person only.
 However, if we are able to find someone else for you to share with then the supplement will be removed.

-Payment options (a) Cheque payable to Running The Highlands or (b)Paypal – an online credit/debit card system.
+Payment options (a) Cheque (£'s) payable to Running The Highlands or (b)Paypal – an online credit/debit card system.
 However, due to the costs charged by Paypal we need to add a charge of 3.5% for this method of payment (c) Electronic bank transfer - please advise us if you wish to take up this option and we will supply the bank account details.
 You will need to pay for any bank charges.
-A deposit of £300pp is required to confirm a booking and the balance is then payable 10 weeks prior to the Run Across Scotland.
-Please note that this deposit is non refundable.
-However, it (and your place) can be transferred by you to someone else should you be unable to come on the trip.
+A non-refundable deposit of £300pp is required to confirm a booking and the balance is then payable 10 weeks prior to the Run Up The Highlands.
 If you have to cancel, please inform us in writing or by email.
-If you cancel less than 8 weeks before the start, we will retain 50% of the price of the trip.
-If you cancel less than 4 weeks before the start of the holiday, we will retain 100% of the price of the holiday.
+Once the balance has been paid it is not refundable.
 Please note, however, that 95% of monies paid will be refunded if we are able to fill your place with a ‘reserve listed’ guest (5% being retained to cover administration expenses). ￼ In the very unlikely event that we cancel, we will offer a full refund or alternative holiday.
 We recommend that you may wish to take out holiday cancellation insurance.